 Want to work with upstream Free Software developers?

 Like everybody in the industry, you are using Free Software all over the place.
-Some of these software are already modified to fit your needs, and some other need modifications so they can fulfill your requirements.
+Some of it works right out of the box, while some of it needs modifications so it can fulfill your requirements.
 But managing these modifications yourself is painful.
-As soon as you need to debug or upgrade anything, it bites you.
-It would be much smoother if you could make your developments and customization part of upstream code base.
-They would be managed and maintained by the Free Software community.
+Every time you need to debug or upgrade anything, you have to integrate your changes all over again.
+It would be much easier if you could get your developments and customization accepted into the upstream code base.
+Then they would be managed and maintained by the Free Software community, and you would never have to reintegrate them yourself.

 This is exactly what I can help you with.

-My implication and ability to work with upstream software authors and team imply that my developments are done with upstream merging on mind, allowing them to be maintained and supported by the community later.
+My involvement and ability to work with upstream software authors and teams have tuned my development mindset to keep upstream merging in mind, so the code will be acceptable for being contributed back and adopted, to be maintained and supported by the community later.

-If you're interested in talking about how I could help you to work with upstream software projects, feel free to contact me.
+If you're interested in talking about how I can help you merge your work into upstream software projects, just drop your e-mail address below and I'll get back to you.

 If you want to learn how I've been able to help my customers so far, check out my references.